 I have taught insurance law for the last 17 years at the University of Baltimore Law School.
 I think it is important to explain both the hornbook majority view and Maryland law.
-Typically, what I’m saying is that the majority view is this balanced reasonable law… and then there is Maryland law which seems to bend over backwards to favor insurance companies.
+Typically, what I’m saying is that the majority view is this balanced, reasonable law… and then there is Maryland law which seems to bend over backward to favor insurance companies.

 There is a political element to this.
 Maryland insurance law is stunningly conservative.
 Paul Ryan himself probably vigorously approves.
 Yet Maryland is an extremely liberal state.
 Sure, we went through that crazy college experimentation-like phase with Bob Ehrlich but we have consistently picked liberal governors and have consistently had a solid liberal majority in the Maryland General Assembly.
 So why are we the Rush Limbaugh of insurance?

 I don’t know.
 I suspect it is because we are an old state that has a steeped tradition that has not shed a lot of stare decisis.
-One reason we have been slow to get rid of our prehistoric insurance laws is in many ways a secret blessing: we do not have an over-politicized judiciary.
-Maryland has a generally liberal bench that has a conservative way of looking at the law which means a great respect for stare decisis and a general unwillingness to make the law to suit their own political desires.
+One reason we have been slow to get rid of our prehistoric insurance laws is a secret blessing: we do not have an over-politicized judiciary.
+Maryland has a generally liberal bench that has a conservative way of looking at the law which means great respect for stare decisis and a general unwillingness to make the law to suit their own political desires.
 This is all sincerely charming but sometimes it gets taken too far and we keep archaic laws on the books like contributory negligence and our failure to adopt dram shop laws.
 Most states have evolved past 1952 on these issues.
 But we seem firmly entrenched in the past.
 Both laws cause businesses to be less safe.
 That causes people to die.
 That is not hyperbole.

 People’s Insurance Counsel v.
 State Farm